Benjamin2037/tidb-upgrade-precheck/pkg/analyzer/rules/high_risk_params/README.md

 analyzer := analyzer.NewAnalyzer(options)
 ```

-## Configuration File Location Recommendations
+## Configuration File Location

-It is recommended to place the configuration file in one of the following locations:

-1. `~/.tiup/high_risk_params.json` (for TiUP integration)
-2. `~/.tidb-upgrade-precheck/high_risk_params.json`
-3. Environment variable: Specify path via environment variable `HIGH_RISK_PARAMS_CONFIG`
+The configuration file is located at:
+- `knowledge/high_risk_params/high_risk_params.json`

+This file is automatically loaded by the tool from the knowledge base.

 ## Best Practices